MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/BPP-App-install.md

 ms.dyn365.ops.version: Human Resources

 ---
-# Installing the business performance planning application
+# Install the Business performance planning application

-This article describes how to install the business performance planning application.
-You must also install the Power BI visuals to fully use business performance planning.
-Please review the Power BI visual install documentation here: **xxxx.xxxx – link to that doc.**
+This article describes how to install the Business performance planning application.
+You must also install Power BI visuals to fully use the planning application.
+To learn more about installing Power BI visuals, see [Power BI visuals](power-bi/developer/visuals/).

-## Install business performance planning
+## Install the planning application
+Complete the following steps to install the planning application.

-In **Power Platform admin center** navigate to the environment that you would like to install planning on by selecting **Environments** in the navigation pane.
+1, In the **Power Platform Admin Center**, in the navigation page, select **Environments**.

-Select the environment that you would like to install planning on.
+2. Select the environment on which you will install the planning application.

-Select **Resources** from the menu, and then select Dynamics 365 apps
+3. Select **Resources** > **Dynamics 365 apps**.

-Select **Install app** from the menu.

-Select **Dynamics 365 Finance business performance planning** from the list of apps.
+4. Select **Install app**, and in the list of apps, find and select **Dynamics 365 Finance business performance planning**.

+> [!IMPORTANT]
-Important!
-You must have purchased a Finance license to view and select the Dynamics 365 for Finance business performance planning application for install.
-Without having a Finance license, the app will not be visible in the Power Platform Admin Center.
-For more information about finance licensing, see: [Finance pricing](https://dynamics.microsoft.com/en-us/finance/pricing/)
+> A Finance license is required to install the Business performance planning application.
+For more information about finance licensing, see [Finance pricing](https://dynamics.microsoft.com/en-us/finance/pricing/).

-Once in the installation form, the agreement to the **terms of service** must be selected before the **install** button will be enabled.
+5. On the **Install** page, agree to the terms of service and select **Install**.

-Once the installation has completed, navigate to the **Environment URL** for your environment.
-(This can be found by selecting Environments in the left navigation pane, and then selecting the environment where planning is installed.
-The environment URL will be in the Details section of the form.)
+6. After installation is complete, navigate to and select the **Environment URL** for your environment.
+To find this, on the left navigation pane, select **Environments** and then select the environment where you installed the planning application.
+The environment URL is located in the **Details** section of the page.

-Select the environment URL.
-The Apps form of the environment will display the **Business performance planning** app.
+7. The **Apps** page of the environment is available in the planning application.
 Select the application.

 The home screen should appear.